mshanemc/groceryDemo/README.md

 ## Deploy to your own scratch org
 Already using sfdx, and have a dev hub?
+Install my plugin, clone, and run the orgInit script.

+You'll need [my sfdx plugin](https://github.com/mshanemc/sfdx-msm-plugins) from here: `sfdx plugins:install sfdx-msm-plugins`

+then

 ```bash
 git clone https://github.com/mshanemc/groceryDemo